News and Events

 An interview with Dr. Niedernhofer in the Star Tribune!

-Dr. Laura Niedernhofer - director of the Institute on the Biology of Aging and Metabolism, one of four Medical Discovery Teams funded by the state - works on treatments that could help keep us out of the healthcare system altogether.
+Dr. Laura Niedernhofer - Director of the Masonic Institute on the Biology of Aging and Metabolism, one of four Medical Discovery Teams funded by the state - works on treatments that could help keep us out of the healthcare system altogether.
 Where Discovery Creates Hope: Preparing Minnesota for the “Silver Tsunami”

 College of Biological Sciences: An interview with Dr. Niedernhofer